ManCla/ESEC-FSE-2020/README.md

 ## Repository structure

 The repository has two sub-directories for the two case study presented in the paper: Tele Assistance Servic (TAS) [2] and Self-Adaptive Video Encoder (SAVE) [3].
-To reproduce the results presented in the paper clone this repository and follow the steps presented below.
 Note that this repo is self-contained and there is no need to import material from the references below.
 Also the datasets used in the paper are included.

+## Using the software

+To reproduce the results clone this repository and follow the steps presented in the README files in each of the artifact directories.
+Both instructions to reproduce the paper results and to re-use the software are included.

 [1] https://en.wikipedia.org/wiki/Scenario_optimization